WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 ### Date: 10 December 2019

 #### Who did you help this week?

 * Arranged tech session to go through backlog with Fujitsu

 #### Who helped you this week?

 * KW invited me to Goodenough dinner :) - very interesting conversations!
 * TA shared info from BBC disability event
-* OS gave feedback and agreed to be interviewed for December newlsetter
+* OS gave feedback and agreed to be interviewed for December newsletter
+  * KW: This is SO COOL

 #### What did you achieve?

 * Complete collated analyses of focus groups and transcriptions + added OS labels
+  * KW: :rocket::rocket::rocket: AMAAAAAAAZING!

 #### What did you struggle with?

 * Some complexities in categorisation of analyses

+#### What would you like to work on next week?

+* Get transcript summaries sent to focus group participants
+* Send out December newsletter
+* Publish entries to google forms on GitHub
+* Build agenda for Fujitsu/Turing meeting
+* Revise position paper (maybe after Christmas)

+KW: This is a lot!
+If we can do it in the next week, that's great, but everything will be just as fabulous in January so don't get too overwhelmed :sparkling_heart:

 #### Where do you need help from Kirstie?

+* Review before sending out the transcripts
+  * KW: Booked for tomorrow!
 * Next stages of planning - for end of December onwards

 ### Date: 14 November 2019